fiatconnect/specification/fiatconnect-api.md

 Once a client has established a session with a server, they can use that session (by sending the session cookie to the server) to access priveleged endpoints throughout the API.
 Certain endpoints impose different requirements on the in-use session.
 There are *two levels* of endpoints, with respect to their authentication requirements.
-These are explained below.
+These levels are explained below.

 ##### 3.2.1.6.1.
 Non-Privileged Endpoints